 Essentially, technology facilitates all the administrative components for a health coach so they can focus on doing what they do best – coaching their clients to achieve improved health.

-Tools for Self-Directed Digital Health Coaching
+Tools for Self-Directed Health Coaching

 Technology can also help you develop self-directed coaching programs that focus on key areas or topics (e.g. smoking, sleeping, stress, etc.) and typically focus on education and goal setting.

+Depending on the platform, self-directed programs can be sequential and could involve completing tasks such as reading articles, completing forms, watching videos, setting tasks (e.g. getting a physical) and personal goals.
 Completing specific steps in a self-directed coaching program and/or through to completion can also be linked to incentives (e.g. participants that complete self-directed coaching programs receive points or rewards) which should all be facilitated through the wellness technology for a seamless user experience.

 Wellness technology will often include options to earn points that represent progress or dollars earned.
 Users can be rewarded points for any actionable item on the platform as well as for off-site events.
-When certain levels of points are reached, users can redeem them for gift cards, merchandise or a reward of the organization's choice.
-Fulfillment of rewards are often done via a third-party incentive fulfillment vendor - ideally, their services are integrated into the technology for a seamless end-user experience (so users don't need to login to a separate site to redeem).
+When certain levels of points are reached, users can redeem them through a third-party incentive fulfillment vendor when their services are integrated into the platform.

 Incentive Fulfilment Options